hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/_examples/affiliated_products_generator.md

 ### `main`

-**Description**: This function demonstrates how to use the `AliAffiliatedProducts` class.
+**Description**: This function demonStartes how to use the `AliAffiliatedProducts` class.
 It sets up parameters for a campaign and calls `process_affiliate_products` to get affiliate product information.
 It prints the results or a message if no products are found.

 **Parameters**:
 - None